QuantitativeCriticismLab/ancient_greek_genre_classification/README.md

-# Greek Prose Classifier
+# Genre Classifier
-We are data mining a corpus of Ancient Greek texts to train machine learning classifiers that distinguish between different genres.
+We are data mining a corpus of ancient texts to train machine learning classifiers that distinguish between different genres.

 ## Setup (Instructions for Mac)